RedIron78/vscode-ai-dev-team/COMPLETE-GUIDE.md

 5. Navigate to `~/vscode-ai-dev-team/extension/vscode-ai-dev-team-0.1.0.vsix` and select it
 6. Click "Install"

-### Windows Installation
+### Windows Installation (Manual)

-Follow these steps to install the VS Code AI Dev Team extension on Windows:
+Follow these steps to install the VS Code AI Dev Team extension on Windows manually:

 #### Step 1: Install Required Software